-- D. Procedures for Hearings Before the Student Appeals Committee - 1.
-Each college shall have a Student Appeals Committee (hereinafter referred to as the Committee) to consider the case of a student who declines to accept the findings of an instructor or the Vice President for Student Affairs.
+D. Procedures for Hearings Before the Student Appeals Committee

+- Each college shall have a Student Appeals Committee (hereinafter referred to as the Committee) to consider the case of a student who declines to accept the findings of an instructor or the Vice President for Student Affairs.
 The hearing shall be held within fifteen (15) working days after the student has officially appealed the decision of the Vice President for Student Affairs. - 2.
-Membership of the Committee shall be composed of the following.
+Membership of the Committee shall be composed of the following. - a.

-- a.
 Three faculty members appointed by the Vice President for Academic Affairs and approved by the President. - b.
 Three student members appointed by the appropriate student governing body and approved by the President. - c.
 One member of the Student Affairs staff appointed by the Vice President for Student Affairs and approved by the President. - d.
-The Vice President for Student Affairs serves as an ex-officio, non-voting member of the Committee.

-e.
-The chair shall be appointed by the President from among the membership of the Committee.

-3. Functions of the Committee are described as follows.
+The Vice President for Student Affairs serves as an ex-officio, non-voting member of the Committee. - e.
+The chair shall be appointed by the President from among the membership of the Committee. - 3.
+Functions of the Committee are described as follows. - a.

-- a.
 To hear an appeal from a student charged with an infraction that may result in disciplinary action. - b.
-To hand down a decision based only on evidence introduced at the hearing.

-c.
-To provide the student defendant with a statement of the Committee's decision including findings of fact and if applicable, to impose one or more of the following sanctions.
+To hand down a decision based only on evidence introduced at the hearing. - c.
+To provide the student defendant with a statement of the Committee's decision including findings of fact and if applicable, to impose one or more of the following sanctions. - i.
+Academic Misconduct

+Assign a lower grade or score to the paper, project, assignment or examination involved in the act of misconduct.

+Require the student to repeat the paper, project, assignment or examination involved in the act of misconduct.
+Assign a failing grade for the course.

+Require the student to withdraw from the course.

+ii.
+Student Misconduct

+A written reprimand.

+An obligation to make restitution or reimbursement

+A suspension or termination of particular student privileges.

+Disciplinary probation.

+Suspension from the College.

+Expulsion from the College.

+Any combination of the above.

+If any of the above sometimes result in a complete academic withdrawl, the student is subject to all regulations and requirements for returning financial aid funds as defined under federal Title IV regulations.

+E. Procedural Duties of the Chief Student Services Officer

+At least seven working days prior to the date set for hearing before the Committee, the Vice President for Student Affairs shall send written notice to all involved and a certified letter to the student's last known address providing the student with the following information:

+- 1. a restatement of the charge or charges.

+- 2. the time and place of the hearing.

+- 3. a list of witnesses who might be called to testify

+- 4. the names of Committee members.

+- 5. a statement of the student's basic procedural rights.

+These rights follow.